blacklightpy/vaultofknowledge/🤠 Personal/Project Ideas/Blacklight OS.md

 ## Wizards
 ### Package Manager Templates
 - Allows setting flags by their complete description rather than as hyphenated flags
-- Declares of dependencies in a readable fashion
+- Declares dependencies in a readable fashion (with their custom name)

+## Blacklight OS Desktop
+- The App Launcher lists applications by their customized name (Web Browser for Mozilla Firefox)
+- But the "All Programs" view lists it by it's name
+- If using Dash View (rather than the Menu View), make the choice toggleable.
+- The compositor has Frutiger Aero style effects and animations